Geographic magazine story and interactive map on Benoy K

 Behl's documentation of ancient Indian art: http://ngm.nationalgeographic.com/ngm/2008-01/india-ancient-art/interactive-map.html

-on the history of Indian art by Benoy K Behl
+history of Indian Art by Benoy K Behl

-Book Record for having travelled to all corners of India, as
+Book Record for being the most travelled photographer, as

 and art heritage.